 Y is for Y did I choose to live like this?

-Z is for Zone Out: what single mothers do when other women start talking about their cleaner or their nanny
+Z is for Zone Out: what single mums do when married breeders talk about their cleaner

 Today I’m celebrating five years of single motherhood.
 The axe fell on my household on Bastille Day 2008 when we moved out of our family home to start housesitting.
 Adieu from that day on to an intact family and bonjour solo parenting.
 I’d been a married single mother before that but I didn’t know then how much the sisterhood would look after me, feed my kids, nourish my soul and build me up when I was down in the years that followed.

 My new friends and golden old friends helped.
 And acquaintances with small doses of kindness; the man in the Indian takeaway who gave me free food to feed my kids; the stranger at a café who paid for my coffee, the neighbour who gave me a couch when we had nothing to sit on.
 I found more important people to love, especially the lioness mothers at the hospital who laughed with me despite their children’s suffering.
 I learned people are very kind.
 Raising children alone is scary but I know even when I fail I’m doing the best I can.

 I love my life.
 My smart, volatile children and our cold house and the pile of fancy dresses begging to be taken to the dry cleaners, but I can’t afford it.
 I love all the imperfect manifestations of my life.
 I’m deeply flawed, but the only mummy they have.
 I’ll never be a calm, well-groomed mother and yet they love me to bits.
 Crazy children.